quollnest/ffpt/README.md

 # Pauli-Tracker FF

-This is tuned version of pauli-tracker by
+This is an attempt at an tuned version of pauli-tracker by
 @taeruh - `https://github.com/taeruh/pauli_tracker`.

 I recommend that everyone checks out his work before this as this has been designed with another project in mind and reduces the real-time cost in `pauli_track` method.

+This is currently experimental and correctness is not guaranteed at all.

 ## License